motherbrainn/site-spy/README.md

 ## Env Variables

 WEBSITE_URL: The URL of the website you want to monitor.
-FROM_USERNAME: The email address to be used for sending emails.
+FROM_EMAIL_ADDRESS: The email address to be used for sending emails.
 SENDGRID_API_KEY: API Key from sendgrid
 EMAIL_RECIPIENTS: Comma-separated email addresses of the recipients.
 QUERY_SELECTOR: (Optional) The query selector for the specific portion of the website to compare.